From advising to career services, resources are available to make the student experience as productive, supportive and enjoyable as possible.

 Natalia Villatoro

-The Community Health Internship (HLTH491) is a unique and rewarding experience that provides the Department of Behavioral and Community Health undergraduates with the opportunity to work in a mentored, professional, public/community health setting prior to graduation.
+The Public Health Practice/Community Health Internship (HLTH491) is a unique and rewarding experience that provides the Department of Behavioral and Community Health undergraduates with the opportunity to work in a mentored, professional, public/community health setting prior to graduation.
 This required internship is completed during the student's final semester and only after all other academic requirements have been successfully completed (grades of “C-” or higher and a cumulative GPA of 2.0 or higher).
 The internship is a 12 credit, 36 hour per week (15 weeks) requirement, and should be considered a full-time commitment (students may not enroll in other classes during the internship semester).
-The internship is typically completed during the fall or spring semesters; students may request a summer internship by completing the summer internship application.
+The internship is completed during the fall, spring, or summer semesters.
 A limited number of summer internships are available.
 Due to supervisory requirements, the Department of Behavioral and Community Health internships are typically completed at an agency or organization in, or near, the Baltimore-Washington metropolitan area and are approved by the Department’s Internship Coordinator.
 There are a limited number of paid internships; however, most interns are not paid.

 During HLTH490, students are required to apply and secure an internship for their final semester.